Professional Selling –

 SEF assists university sales programs by providing worldwide exposure of their offerings, sharing educational opportunities and sponsoring academic conferences.

 - A minimum of $10,000 awarded annually with focus on sales research bridging the gap between academia and industry.
 A Call for Proposals is issued each January and promoted through multiple channels.
+Past papers are listed on our Sales Research page.

 - Access to the online Chally Assessment through our Career Development Program – supported by GrowthPlay.
 The program has assisted over 20,000 students in defining their strengths and developing sales career paths.